-At this year's IET Annual Healthcare Lecture, keynote speaker, Professor Kevin Warwick, will discuss neural implants for therapy and enhancement.
-Plus, IET Healthcare Technologies Student and Early Career Award winners will present their findings.
+At this year's IET Annual Healthcare Lecture, keynote speaker, Professor Kevin Warwick, discussed neural implants for therapy and enhancement.
+Plus, IET Healthcare Technologies Student and Early Career Award winners presented their findings.

-On 27 September 2017, the IET Healthcare Technologies Technical and Professional Network (TPN) will host its Annual Healthcare Lecture at IET London: Savoy Place.
-The event will feature all three IET Healthcare Technologies Student and Early Career Award winners and keynote speaker, Professor Kevin Warwick FIET, Deputy Vice-Chancellor at Coventry University.
+On 27 September 2017, the IET Healthcare Technologies Technical and Professional Network (TPN) hosted its Annual Healthcare Lecture at IET London: Savoy Place.
+The event featured the three IET Healthcare Technologies Student and Early Career Award winners and keynote speaker, Professor Kevin Warwick FIET, Deputy Vice-Chancellor at Coventry University.

 The Annual Healthcare Technologies Student and Early Career Awards recognise three outstanding young engineers for their dissertations or research in the field of biomedical engineering.

-Keynote speaker, Professor Kevin Warwick, will discuss how neural implants connected to the brain can be employed for therapeutic purposes and enhancement.
-His talk will examine future uses of cochlea implants and deep brain stimulation, extending the nervous system across the internet to create new forms of communication.
-He will also address security aspects and challenges including the threat of hacking.
+Keynote speaker, Professor Kevin Warwick, discussed how neural implants connected to the brain can be employed for therapeutic purposes and enhancement.
+His talk examined future uses of cochlea implants and deep brain stimulation, extending the nervous system across the internet to create new forms of communication.
+He also addressed security aspects and challenges including the threat of hacking.